SUCCESSFUL IMPLEMENTATION OF PROJECT PORTFOLIO MANAGEMENT

 Collecting Project Proposals

-The Collect step of a project portfolio management system is the process in which the project initiatives are developed.
-There are many types of initiatives here: a sales opportunity for a consulting project, the improvement of internal processes, additions to IT systems, the examination of strategic options, the expansion of production capacities… the possibilities are as varied as your business.
+Project initiatives are developed in the Collect step of a project portfolio management system.
+There are many possible types of initiatives here: a sales opportunity for a consulting project, the improvement of internal processes, additions to IT systems, the examination of strategic options, the expansion of production capacities… the possibilities are as varied as your business.

 The key aspect is that the initiatives are systematically recorded and prepared for a structured, comparative evaluation.
-Project proposals are the established means for this recording process.
+These initiatives are officially recorded in Project proposals.
 Project proposals should be simple summaries of the idea.
-They initially include a content description, a description of the benefit (based on the evaluation criteria), and a rough estimate of the efforts required.
-The effort estimation, in particular, is usually refined until the decision is made.
+They include a content description, a description of the benefit (based on the evaluation criteria), and a rough estimate of the efforts required.
+The effort estimation is usually refined until the decision is made.

-The structured evaluation is prepared during proposal coaching in every business.
-Proposal coaching is an initial quality gate in which the portfolio coordinator and the project initiator come together to talk through and improve the initiative and, if applicable, move it along further in the process.
+Proposal coaching is an initial quality gate where the portfolio coordinator and the project initiator come together to talk through and improve the initiative and, if applicable, move it along further in the process.
+The structured evaluation is prepared during proposal coaching.

 3 – Decide